Diet and Irritable Bowel Syndrome (IBS)

 • It should not contain lactose or polyols, which could make symptoms worse.

-• Alflorex, Symprove, Yakult and VSL#3 are examples of products that are suitable.
+• Alflorex, Symprove, Yakult and VSL#3 are examples of products that have been proven to help patients with IBS.

 High fibre foods: